 Charles Winship, Arrives in San Diego.
 San Diego was famous for its wealth, showcasing it, and open hospitality.
 Fandangos lasted for days and cost thousands of dollars.
 Strangers were free to come and go, and to stay as guests of the house as long as they wanted, whether for days, weeks or months, and a bowl of uncounted money was kept, as a convenience, in each guest's room.

 People lived mainly on beef, corn and beans, often in combinations such as tamales and chili con carne.
 They entertained themselves with celebrations of religious festivals, with rodeos to demonstrate their skill as cowboys, with bullfights (in which anyone could participate), with bullfights and bears, and with revolutionary activities.
 People participated as principles in all these detours.
-William Heath Davis was the first person to try to establish a New City in what is now downtown San Diego because it was closer to San Diego Bay than to the original Old Town, but his attempt ended in failure.
+The first American to cross the deserts and arrive in California arrived in San Diego on January 1, 1827, to start the year badly for the governor.